Jaeyoon-song/IMEoptimize/README.md

 ## Customization Options
   The comprehensive score is calculated as a weighted mean of three metrics.
-The weights can be modified in the 'SCORE_WEIGHTS' dictionary:
+The weights can be modified in the 'SCORE_WEIGHTS' dictionary.
-	SCORE_WEIGHTS = {
-    	'linearity': 0.33,      # Weight for concentration-response linearity 'order': 0.34,          # Weight for biological order correlation 'classification': 0.33  # Weight for ML classification performance }

 ## Ensembled Comprehensive Score
   1. Each of the 6 ML models generates a comprehensive score for every combination